dvornikita/al-folio/_pages/about.md

 ---
 I am a research scientist at Samsung AI Center Toronto, working on video understanding.

-Previously, I was a postdoc at UofT working on unsupervised learning from visual observations, research intern at Uber ATG working on autonomus driving, PhD at Inria Grenoble working on visual understanding and few-shot learning, MSc in computer science at INP Grenoble, and BSc in applied math at MIPT.
+Previously, I was a postdoc at UofT working on unsupervised learning from visual observations, research intern at Uber ATG working on autonomous driving, PhD at Inria Grenoble working on visual understanding and few-shot learning, MSc in computer science at INP Grenoble, and BSc in applied math at MIPT.
 <br />

 [Google scholar](https://scholar.google.com/citations?user=UOLJQTIAAAAJ&hl=en) &nbsp;